UNIX diff Context Report Example

 11

-The context-format report created by Merge will look like the one shown below.
-For this example, two lines of unchanged context were specified using the relevant report option.
+The context-format report created by Merge is explained below.
+For this example, two lines of unchanged context were specified.

 *** E:\temp\Eustace1.txt Sat Apr 28 00:51:11 2001